bikash-dora/scrap-example/blogpost.md

 [Boto3](http://boto3.readthedocs.io/en/latest/) library is the de-facto standard in Python to interact with the AWS services.
 It is available in the AWS Python runtime.

-The code which would satisfy the above given example above would look like this:
+The code which would satisfy the above given example would look like this:

 ```python
 import boto3